 There’s still a lot of summer left.
 But what if you don’t have a lot of time or money left to do it all?
 Fortunately, Florida’s Historic Coast offers plenty of opportunities to squeeze a little more luxury out of even the shortest summer vacation.
-And during the lazy days of August and September you can experience the centuries-old city of St. Augustine, the outstanding golf and seaside elegance of Ponte Vedra, and the area’s 42 miles of pristine Atlantic beaches, along with plenty of things to do for free or $10 or less.
+And during the lazy days of August and September you can experience the centuries-old city of St. Augustine, the outstanding golf and seaside elegance of Ponte Vedra, and the area’s 42 miles of pristine Atlantic beaches, along with plenty of things to do for free or at a special summer discount.
 Florida’s Historic Coast is amazing and affordable, so read on to design your perfect getaway.

 Free Fun Along Florida’s Historic Coast

 One of the best ways to enjoy the ancient city is by walking along its brick-lined streets.
 The Bridge of Lions, the bay front and the grounds of the Castillo de San Marcos are Instagram-worthy spots that will make your friends green with envy.
 While strolling in the Historic District, be sure to check out the exhibits at The Governor’s House Cultural Center and Museum.
 A walk along Aviles Street, the nation’s oldest, is a treat in itself.
 While there, stop in at the Spanish Military Hospital Museum.
 Or get a historical perspective at the nearby Oldest House Museum.